adamkhairi/web-school-laravel/README.md

 ### TODOS :
 - Enrollement, Assignment and Submission Policies need to be tested.
+- Implement the new ErrorHandler to the controllers and service (successResponse, errorResponse):
+    - Auth - User - Course -
 ---
 ## Phase 1: Backend Development (Weeks 1-8)